-The day of your surgery you will be on bed rest; we ask you to do deep breathing exercises and ankle pumping exercise.
+The day of your surgery, we ask you to do deep breathing exercises and ankle pumping exercises.(pg.
+18-19) You may be assisted to sit on the edge of the bed or transfer to a commode with your nurse.
 Your Physiotherapy starts the day after your surgery.
 The Physiotherapy staff will assist you with your exercises and walking with your walker.
-You have to do your Exercise/Walking Program three times per day.
+You will continue your Exercise/Walking Program three times per day.
 After your exercise and walking, ice must be applied to the knee, and the leg should be elevated.

-- You will sit in your chair at your bedside for your meals. - You will get up to the sink to wash daily. - You will get dressed in your own clothing daily. - You will walk to the washroom using the walker. - You will walk in the hallway with the walker.
+- You will sit in your chair at your bedside for your meals. - You will get up to the sink to wash. - You will get dressed in your own clothing. - You will walk to the washroom using the walker. - You will walk in the hallway with the walker.